bougou/sail/docs/en/component.md

 #### Use external component `external: true`

-When using external component, the fields of Service are totally indicates how to access the service for other components.
+When using external component, the fields of Service are totally indicates the accessing address to this component service.

-For example, if you buy one MySQL instance from a public cloud provider, you can directly set mysql host and port to the fields of Service.
+For example, if you purchased one MySQL instance from a public cloud provider, you can directly set mysql host and port to the fields of Service.

 ```yaml